Child sexual abuse in the United Kingdom: Statistics

 The National Audit on Group-based Child Sexual Exploitation and Abuse (2025) said that around 500,000 children a year are likely to experience child sexual abuse of any kind in the UK, with one in five (100,000) incidents reported.
 Of the reported offences, 60% (60,000) are contact offences and 40% online.
 Of the contact offences, 28.5% (17,100) are flagged as child sexual exploitation.

 In the UK, a 2010 study estimated prevalence at about 5% for boys and 18% for girls (not dissimilar to a 1985 study that estimated about 8% for boys and 12% for girls).
-Figures from 2009–10 suggest girls are six times more likely to be assaulted than boys with 86% of attacks taking place against them.
-In 2014, the charity Barnardo's published a report that estimated that during 2008-2013, two thirds of victims were girls and one third were boys.
+Figures from 2009 to 2010 suggest girls are six times more likely to be assaulted than boys with 86% of attacks taking place against them.
+In 2014, the charity Barnardo's published a report that estimated that during 2008–2013, two thirds of victims were girls and one third were boys.
 Barnardo's were concerned that male victims may be overlooked.
 In 2020, the Centre of Expertise on Child Sexual Abuse said professionals faced difficulties "in identifying sexual abuse and acting on concerns about children from minority ethnic backgrounds".